boardzilla/boardzilla-docs/docs/ui/appearance.md

 :::

-The default build configuration included when you install Boardzilla handles files of types .jpg, .png, .svg, .webp and .ttf.
+The default build configuration included when you created your game handles files of types .jpg, .png, .svg, .webp and .ttf.
 More can be added in the [esbuild config](../introduction/development#building).